EER BSc art. 3.3

 4) The examiner of a unit of study has to publish the language of study and examination via the SIS (Osiris).

 The language of teaching and exams of each Bachelor programme is stated in the programme specific parts of the EER and also concerns the Bachelor’s thesis.
 According to EER art.
 3.3 par.
-5 deviation from this requires permission of the programme board or director.
+5 deviation from this requires permission of the programme Management.
 Therefore you can’t request the examination board for permission to deviate from the required language.

 The EER specifies the programmes for which the required language of the thesis is English.
 The examination board may allow deviation from this rule.
+It will however do so very rarely!
+If you are of the opinion that you have specific reasons for deviation your request for this should preferably be submitted before the start of your thesis or as soon as possible after the start of your thesis.
 As stated in EER MSc art.
 3.3 par.
 1b permission to write the thesis in Dutch will only be granted on the condition that the student also writes a summary of the report in English of 3000 words, based on the thesis and the thesis work.
 To establish the final grade, both the thesis and the summary in English will be subject to assessment.

 You can submit a motivated request to the examination board that should be completed with the following information:

-2) a detailed study progress overview (from Osiris)
+3) a detailed study progress overview (pdf-file from Osiris)

 The request should preferably be submitted before the start of the graduation project.